flohil/wdio-workflo/docs/element.md

 *Please note that interaction methods of a `PageElement` like `click()` and `scrollTo()` always perform an implicit wait because interacting with elements that have not been rendered yet doesn't make much sense.
 Therefore, the `currently` API does not contain interaction methods like `click()`.*

 #### The `wait` API

+untilElement function beschreiben,

+last parameter -> opts: allow you to set timeout and interval

 The `wait` API contains a set of state check functions that wait for an HTML element to reach a certain state within a specific timeout.